Telemetry Framework¶

 representing CPU usage.- Gauge

-Gauge metric can increase and decrease.
-Examples are table sizes or
+A gauge metric is a numerical value that can increase and decrease over time.
+Examples are table sizes or the

 val_footprint